COMING SOON: Check back in late May for a video road trip to the town of Harwich!

 Harwich comprises seven villages: Harwich, East Harwich, Harwich Port, North Harwich, Pleasant Lake and South and West Harwich.The villages lie along the waters of Nantucket Sound and reach all the way east to Pleasant Bay.

-Harwichport is the town’s most charming spot; its picture-perfect Wychmere Harbor is a favorite for photographers.
-Harwich Center, which lies inland, is a quiet and almost isolated village.
-Only a few stores, including an old-fashioned hardware store and friendly coffee shop, are among the pristine structures of this historic district.
+Harwich Port is the town’s most charming spot; its picture-perfect Wychmere Harbor is a favorite for photographers.
+Harwich Center, which lies inland, is a historic district that is home to restaurants, retail specialty shops, the Brooks Academy Museum and a farmer's market.

 Though no longer host to a thriving fishing industry, Harwich is today one of the most productive cranberry areas on the Cape with many well-maintained bogs scattered throughout the town.
 The town’s annual Cranberry Festival in autumn celebrates the prosperity of that tart little berry.

-Harwich includes almost 11 miles of shoreline and five harbors.
+Harwich includes almost 11 miles of shoreline, 21 beaches and ponds, and three harbors.
 Aside from town’s fine beaches, visitors can shop along its “major” thoroughfares, Routes 28 and 39, visit the town historical society museum or take in town band concerts in season.

 Find more information on Harwich through the Harwich Chamber of Commerce.